From ClickOps to Code: Infrastructure as Code Transformation

 Key Takeaways

-- Import before you refactor.
-The instinct is to design a beautiful module structure and rebuild everything cleanly.
+• Import before you refactor The instinct is to design a beautiful module structure and rebuild everything cleanly.
 Resist it.
 Import what exists first, prove it works, then refactor incrementally.
-You can’t improve what you don’t control.
+You cannot improve what you do not control.

-- Remote state and locking are non-negotiable.
-The previous failed attempt taught this lesson painfully.
-State file corruption or conflicts will happen if you don’t prevent them.
+• Remote state and locking are non-negotiable The previous failed attempt taught this lesson painfully.
+State file corruption or conflicts will happen if you do not prevent them.
 S3 + DynamoDB locking is table stakes.

-- PR-based workflows change behavior.
-Once all changes required a PR, the “quick fix in the console” pattern stopped.
-Engineers adapted because the new process was actually easier—running
+• PR-based workflows change behavior Once all changes required a PR, the "quick fix in the console" pattern stopped.
+Engineers adapted because the new process was actually easier.
+Running atlantis apply is less work than clicking through the console.
+Rollback is trivial.